circularsquare/circularsquare.github.io/pages/friends/clementine.md

 the first time i met clementine she opened her bag and pulled out a bag of like 15 clementines. we ate some. i went to school in [lakta](/places/lakta) near clementine at the same time, but we never met there.

-clementine is the most attentive and empathetic person i know. sometimes it feels like she's joined you behind your eyes, even when you're just texting.
+clementine is the most attentive and empathetic person i know. sometimes it feels like she's joined you behind your eyes, even when you're just texting. she's also an artist, and uses this fine control of attention to see things from rare angles.

 clementine is a "small baller".